Click on the image to enlarge – Credits to Robert Herbig for the graphic inspiration

 - Our strategy is the timing, the route and stops we are planning.
 It’s about the way we reach the top.

-Sometimes we work directly on the vision and sometimes not.
+Sometimes we work directly towards the vision and sometimes not.
 In this case we try to reach the Mount Everest and the next time we have a much lower mountain we are going up… just for training for the Mount Everest.
 The other mountain is an entirely different path, but with the same vision in background.

 Alzheimer’s Association 1)https://www.alz.org/about/strategic-plan